 Lectures and case studies.
 Guest speakers from government (FDA) and industry.
 Students investigate real-world diagnostic and therapeutic technologies in course projects.
 See course syllabus for additional details.

 This course is listed in and offered by the Management Science & Engineering Department, and is part of the broader curriculum of Stanford Biodesign courses.
-It is a part of the SCPD Biomedical Engineering: Imaging, Devices and Systems Certificate Program; Product Creation and Innovative Manufacturing Graduate Certificate and an elective course in the Management Science and Engineering Graduate Certificate, offered through the Stanford Center for Professional Development.
+It is a part of the SCPD Biomedical Engineering: Imaging, Devices and Systems Certificate Program; Product Creation and Innovative Manufacturing Certificate Program, and the MS&E Certificate Program.

 This course is open to students of all levels and majors that are interested in medical technology and its commercialization.
 No prerequisites are required.
 Limited enrollment.